tangentlin/codespaces-uxe-challenge/PLAN.md

 ### Mockup

+Below are ambiguities discovered while implementing the application, they can be resolved through working closely with designer to gain clarities

+- Spacing language
   - Some spacings are 5-based, such as space between tiles, or space between icon and label
   - Some spacings are 4-based, space between dog name & pictures
+  - Need to check
+- Responsive behavior
+  - How should UI behaves when browser resize
+  - Logo and Image Card variants, when would they be used?
+- Dark mode
+  - There is no dark mode design
+- Design tokens